-Accumulation and passing down of technical knowledge and skills

-At JFE Steel, we believe improving the technical knowledge and personnel training system, we quantitatively measure, analyze, skills of all employees at manufacturing sites is a source of competitiveness for supplying high-quality products.
-Through our employees change at worksites, it is important to raise the skill levels of young employees in particular.
+Accumulation and passing down of technical knowledge and skills personnel training system, we quantitatively measure, analyze, and deploy the skill levels of each employee.
+As generations of employees change at worksites, it is important to raise the skill levels of young employees in particular.
 By training young employees based on technical data stored in systems, we are able to quickly raise their skillsets to higher levels.